Council tax support

-Our council tax reduction scheme compares your income to your needs and calculates the amount of reduction, if any, you are entitled to.
+Our council tax support scheme compares your income to your needs and calculates the amount of reduction, if any, you are entitled to.

 What does the scheme take account of?